Last Updated: September 4, 2023

 lives in the community, whether your setting is suburban, urban, or

 rural.
-Knowing the total population may be interesting, but more and more providers of goods and services want more detailed information.
+Knowing the total population may be interesting, but more and more, the providers of goods and services need detailed information.
+You do too.

 It's not necessarily disastrous to have no children around, but it highlights different community needs if your schools are virtually empty but you don't have a senior center yet.

-You can make comparisons with the 2000 Census, which is a significant exercise in understanding neighborhood change.
+You can compare the 2020 results with the 2010 Census, which is a significant exercise in understanding neighborhood change.

-In 2016, the Census numbers may or may not be still pretty reliable for your community.
-If you know your population or population characteristics to be changing significantly, you will need to take those 2010 results with a grain of salt.
-Depending on your purpose, it may be worth the effort to make estimates of the changes.
-For instance, if you had a significant employer added or subtracted, you can make some assumptions based on the jobs per person, or person over 18, in 2010 or the latest year for which statistics are available.
+Do this now.
+By 2027, for instance, the Census numbers may or may not be still pretty reliable for your community.
+If you know your population numbers and characteristics to be changing significantly, you will need to take those 2020 results with a grain of salt.
+Depending on your purpose, it may be worth the effort to make estimates of the changes using locally available school, utility, or significant employer data.

 Other countries will have a government office that collects population information and estimates.
 The United Nations does so internationally.

 Nonprofit groups sometimes package Census data in particular ways to enable organizations, advocates, and foundations to tell a story.
-An example is the rich Kids Count compilation by the Annie E. Casey Foundation.
+An example is the annual Kids Count compilation of state-level data by the Annie E. Casey Foundation.

-Private businesses also collect, package, and sell information that is particularly relevant to other businesses.
+Private businesses also collect, package, and sell information that is particularly relevant to other businesses and your local economic development efforts.
 If you need specialized information, sometimes categorized into groups with cute names, it may be worthwhile to pay for that information.

-But most community groups should start with the basic government sources and purchase neighborhood demographics information only if they have a very particular and targeted need.
+But we believe that most community groups should start with the basic government sources and purchase neighborhood demographics information only in rare instances when they have a very particular and targeted need.